- Accommodation included

 A truly captivating experience awaits visitors to Auckland’s Sky Tower.
 With 328 m it is the tallest artificial building in New Zealand and offers stunning views for up to 80 kilometers in each direction.
 Get up in a glass elevator to one of the three spectacular viewing platforms, or for more excitement, Sky Walk around the 192 m high pergola or Sky Jump from the tower!
 Experience Peter Gordon’s elegant restaurant – The Sugar Club, and relax with a cup of coffee or light refreshments at Sky Café or you can eat on the “Orbit” – the end of Auckland 360-degree rotating restaurant.
 Sky Tower is one of New Zealand’s most exciting attractions!

-In the afternoon we depart to pick up our bikes – late year models.
+In the afternoon you depart to pick up your bike.
 The bike you have booked for the tour is prepared, and all necessary insurance is included.
-Note: Remember to check your bike thoroughly for any scratches or damages.
-Also, that there is oil and fuel in the tanks – before driving.

 Day 3: Auckland - Whangamatā